-IV.
-FY23 EXECUTION AND FY24 PRIORITIES
+FY2023 EXECUTION AND FY2024 PRIORITIES

-The center delivered 202 CD activities against the revised plan of 246 endorsed in December 2022 - an 82 percent execution rate5 for AFS region and around 80 percent for the FCS group.
+The center delivered 202 CD activities against the 246 endorsed in December 2022 - an 82 percent execution rate7 for AFS region and around 80 percent for the FCS.
 Over 1,125 officials (38 percent female and 18 percent from FCS) gained from 23 regional workshops in core topics, including digitalization of PFM and introduction of central bank digital currencies, management of climate risks, strengthening bank's corporate governance, and on the application of new tools to support policy analysis.
-These were complemented by customized incountry workshops delivered during missions.
+These were complemented by customized in-country workshops delivered during missions.
 The CD allowed members to make further progress on achieving CD outcomes.
-As of end-April 2023 around half of the 350 rated outcomes were either fully or largely achieved to varying degrees across workstreams (Figure 3 and 4).
-The CD plan for FY24 and the medium-term will support meeting the remaining outcomes and improvement in areas where there is slow progress.
+As of end-April 2023 around half of the 374 rated outcomes were either fully or largely achieved to varying degrees across workstreams (Figure 3 and 4).
+The CD plan for FY2024 and the medium-term will support meeting the remaining outcomes.
 CD services to finance ministries and revenue authorities largely supported members in reinforcing PFM and tax and customs administrations to improve government finances and enhance revenue mobilization.
+CD to central banks supported efforts towards strengthening financial supervision and regulation, cyber security, and corporate governance, further improving